Academic resilience in the Latin America region post COVID-19 pandemic -- an explainable machine learning analysis of its determinants and heterogeneity using alternative definitions: Methods

 \subsection{Models' comparison}

 Given that SAR dependent variables are dichotomous (taking the value of 1 for students classified as academic resilient, and 0 otherwise), the analysis is based on binary classification ML models.
-In particular, I rely on three ML models: logistic regression (logit), neural networks (NN) and gradient boosted trees (GBT) (for details, see: \citealp{hastie09,kumari17,natekin13,raschka19}).
-Training of each model follows a stratified 5-fold cross validation with a 80\%-20\% random division of the dataset into training and testing sets, correspondingly, assuring a balanced data within each fold for the undersampling strategy.
+In particular, we rely on three ML models: logistic regression (logit), neural networks (NN) and gradient boosted trees (GBT) (for details, see: \citealp{hastie09,kumari17,natekin13,raschka19}).
+Training of each model follows a stratified 5-fold cross validation with a 80\%-20\% random division of the dataset into training and testing sets, correspondingly, assuring a balanced data within each fold.
 The optimisation of hyperparameters uses a grid search to arrive to the best performing version of each model.
-Following that, I select the final ML model relying on two performing metrics: the area under the receiver operator characteristic curve (AUROC), and the area under the precision recall curve (AUPRC) (\citealp{naidu23,rainio24}).
+Following that, we select the final ML model relying on two performing metrics: the area under the receiver operator characteristic curve (AUROC), and the area under the precision recall curve (AUPRC) (\citealp{naidu23,rainio24}).

-For the logit model I consider six specifications based on two penalties terms (L1-Lasso regularisation based on the absolute value of coefficients, and L2-ridge: penalty based on the square of the coefficients) and three inverse of regularisation strengths (C = 0.1, 1, 10).
-For the NN model, I use nine specifications, three hidden layer size sets: \{200\}, \{100, 100\}, \{200, 100, 50\}, and three activation rules (relu, tanh, logistic).
-For the GBT model, I evaluate several specifications based on combinations of number of estimators (100, 500, 1000, 5000), sub-sample ratios (0.5, 0.7, 0.9), trees of maximum depth (3, 5, 7, 9) and three learning rates (0.001, 0.01, 0.1).
+For the logit model we consider six specifications based on two penalties terms (L1-Lasso regularisation based on the absolute value of coefficients, and L2-ridge: penalty based on the square of the coefficients) and three inverse of regularisation strengths (C = 0.1, 1, 10).
+For the NN model, we use nine specifications, three hidden layer size sets: \{200\}, \{100, 100\}, \{200, 100, 50\}, and three activation rules (relu, tanh, logistic).
+For the GBT model, we evaluate several specifications based on combinations of number of estimators (100, 500, 1000, 5000), sub-sample ratios (0.5, 0.7, 0.9), trees of maximum depth (3, 5, 7, 9) and three learning rates (0.001, 0.01, 0.1).